 Teresa, age 2, is a bubbly child who eagerly gives hugs and enjoys apple juice.
-The energetic toddler had a heart transplant on Christmas Day at Children’s National Health System, and waited almost a year for a new heart.
+The energetic toddler had a heart transplant on Christmas Day at Children’s National Hospital, and waited almost a year for a new heart.

 She was diagnosed with dilated cardiomyopathy, which in Teresa's case, meant her enlarged heart lost its ability to pump blood effectively and is the leading cause for heart transplantation.
 She was treated a few times at the Emergency Department before doctors determined that her heart was beginning to fail.
 She was put on a Berlin Heart EXCOR® Pediatric Ventricular Assist Device (VAD) in March while she waited for almost a year for a heart.